Now graduation is over you may have turned your attention to the little matter of job hunting. Here are some handy tips on getting started.

 Know what sort of job you want and in what sector?

 There are lots of graduate level jobs advertised on a host of online jobs sites.
-Our information sheet, Finding graduate job vacancies, gives a list of suggested general job sites, including Careers gateway, Prospects, TargetJobs and lots more.
+Our web page, Graduate jobs will lead you to other job sites, including Handshake, Prospects, TargetJobs and lots more.

 Depending on the sector you want to work in, you might be better checking job sites which are particular to certain industries and services.
 The job sector pages will give you links to specialist sites.